reorx/ai.py/README.md

 # ai.py

-Single-file Python script that helps you get answers from ChatGPT API.
+Single-file Python script that helps you get answers from ChatGPT API in the command line.

 Features:
 - Save predefined prompts and refer to them with shortcuts